massclown/HalfSwordTrainerMod/README.md

 ...
 ```

-2) Download a release or source package of this `HalfSwordTrainerMod` repo and unpack it somewhere to take a look.
+2) Download either a release, or a source package of this `HalfSwordTrainerMod` repo and unpack it somewhere to take a look.
+* If you want a more stable build, take a named version [from the releases](https://github.com/massclown/HalfSwordTrainerMod/releases)
+* If you want a fresh development one, click the green "<>Code" button in the top-right of the page and select "Download ZIP".

 In the next steps you will copy some folders from inside the folder where you unpacked it into the game folders.

 When you unzip the archive, it is going to look like this: